kebin20/todo-app-react/README.md

 This todolist was also great practice in using a variety of array methods in JavaScript  such as .unshift(), .map() and .filter().

+I also learnt how to store the todo items in local storage, thanks to a Freecodecamp article which was very helpful.

 ```js
   function addTodoHandler(enteredText) {